lock3/wg21/paper.md

 implementation strategies is challenging.
 Minimally, we expect the
 following:

 - An implementation must be able to navigate from a construct's use to its declaration (if any).
 - An implementation must be able navigate to the definition of a declaration (if provided).
 - Only one declaration of any entity is reachable during the traversal of a namespace.
 - All semantic properties must be queryable.
 - Source locations are only required for declarations.

 This should guarantee that metaprograms within the same translation unit, executed by different compilers, have equivalent behaviors modulo the emission of compile-time diagnostics that use the source locations of non-declarative constructs.

-### Reflecting types
+### Reflecting types {#reflect.reflexpr.type}

 For the most part, the previous section tells us all we need to know about reflecting types.
 Note that not all compilers preserve the source